nus-cs2103-AY2021S2/ip/docs/README.md

 ### `bye` - Ending a conversation

-Says goodbye and terminates the program.
+Says goodbye and terminates the program in 3 seconds.

 Format: `bye`